Project Overview (Spring 2021)

 Submitting Your Code

-This class uses a server-side autograder to evaluate your submission.
-This means you can see how your code is performing against the Test problems even without seeing the problems themselves.
-Note that we will look at your submission history when evaluating your implementation: we want to see that you modified your agent over time, either to try to improve its performance or to experiment with different approaches.
-So, you should submit early and often.
-However, you are limited to 10 submissions per project to avoid over-stressing the autograder and to disincentivize “brute force” methods for solving the problems.
+This class uses Gradescope, a server-side autograder, to evaluate your submission.
+This means you can see how your code is performing against the Test and Raven’s problems even without seeing the problems themselves.
+You will have access to separate areas to submit against the Milestone checks and to submit for the final project.

 Getting Your Results